Corps of Guides (India)

-The Corps of Guides was a regiment of the British Indian Army made up of British officers and Indian enlisted soldiers to serve on the North West Frontier.
-As originally raised in 1846, The Guides consisted of infantry and cavalry.
+The Corps of Guides was a regiment of the British Indian Army made up of British and Indian officers, plus Indian cavalry sowars and infantry sepoys, primarily intended for service on the North West Frontier.

+As originally raised in 1846, The Corps of Guides consisted of both infantry and cavalry.
 It evolved through the 20th century to become the Guides Cavalry and Guides Infantry.

-Once independence was granted to India and after the partition, The Guides were given over to Pakistan and became part of the Pakistan Army with all ranks including officers being recruited solely from Pakistan.
+The Guides were transferred to Pakistan at Independence and became part of the new Pakistan Army.
+Since 1947 all ranks, including officers, are recruited solely from Pakistan.

-The regiment exists as 2nd Battalion (The Guides) of the Frontier Force Regiment of the Pakistan Army.
+The modern regiment exists as 2nd Battalion (The Guides) of the Frontier Force Regiment of the Pakistan Army.